-SPED-535 Instructional Practices for Students with Severe Disabilities
+SPED-535 Instructional Practices for Students with Severe Disabilities 3 credits offered across all domains of a life skills curriculum.

-The course will provide students with the knowledge and skills needed to provide systematic, individualized instruction to students with moderate to severe disabilities.
-Knowledge and training in the use of task analysis, prompting hierarchies, discrete trials, systematic instructional plans and routines will be offered across all domains of a life skills curriculum.
 Based upon a student's assessment data, students will be able to develop an appropriate individual educational plan with specific goals and objectives.
 In addition, strategies to modify and/or adapt goals to provide instruction in an inclusive setting will be explored.
 An experience in the field will enable students to apply knowledge in a realistic classroom setting.
 Prerequisite: SPED-531.